vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 ## Wire them together

-### With the Aqara water leak sensor
+### With an Aqara water leak sensor

-With the Aqara water leak sensor you only need to unscrew the screws, wrap the blank wires from the pressure sensor around it.
+With the Aqara water leak sensor, you only need to unscrew the screws, wrap the blank wires from the pressure sensor around it.
 Screw them tight again and done!!

 <a href="images_chair/aqara_leak_sensor_screws.jpg"><img src="images_chair/aqara_leak_sensor_screws.jpg" title="Aqara water leak back with screws" width="250px"/></a>